 6. Watch Fantasmic!

 People love Fantasmic!, and we get that.
 Overall, the show itself is pretty good.
-The problem, though, is the staging.
+The problem is the staging.
 People start lining up hours ahead of time, only to be ushered down a lengthy, narrow pathway to the Fantasmic! ampitheater.

 After the show, a mass exodus occurs, with thousands of people forcing themselves down the same narrow passageway, this time in an even less organized fashion.
-It's a nightmare.
+It’s a nightmare (but thousands of families will do it and have a great time this year, so don’t let us discourage you).

 7. Order Too Much Food

-This is definitely in the "almost never" category.
-We're small people, and we don't eat a ton at meals, so we try to always split food when we can.
+This is definitely in the “almost never” category.
+We’re small people with no passion for food, so we try to always split food when we can.

 If you’re snacking throughout the day, don’t be fooled into getting the full-size meal you’d order at your neighborhood Applebees for dinner.
 At Sanaa, even with three people we struggled to get through bread service and two entrees.